 Interestingly, several months after my last post on Reddit, the account got the following message "Your account has been permanently suspended for breaking the rules.
 This account has been permanently closed.
 To continue using Reddit, please log out and create a new account...This is an automated message; responses will not be received by Reddit admins.“

-I have not posted anything there in months.
+I had not posted anything there in months.
 Why would somebody complain about an old post?

 4) Twitter hid comments on the subject under the ‘more replies’ link, so most people would not see them.
 Certainly a result of poor posting or whatever on my part, but why do they give users a block or mute button if it is Twitter moderators who decide which posts should be visible to most of the public?